dankelley/ephemeris/README.md

 ## Overview

-The key function in this package is `epheremis()`, which downloads and extends Ephemeris data from a server (reference 1).
+The key function in this package is `ephemeris()`, which downloads and extends Ephemeris data from a server (reference 1).

 ## Installation

-`epheremis` is not on CRAN, but may be installed with
+`ephemeris` is not on CRAN, but may be installed with
 ```R
 remotes::install_github("dankelley/ephemeris")
 ```